notalentgeek/godot2prompt/README.md

 2. Make it extend `base_exporter.gd`
 3. Implement the `generate_output(node_data)` method
 4. Update plugin.gd to use your new exporter

+To add support for additional node types or properties:

+1. Modify the `_extract_node_properties` method in `scene_processor.gd`
+2. Add conditionals for your specific node types
+3. Extract the relevant properties

 ## Contributing